 Lettuce wraps are an easy weeknight meal (most can be made in a slow cooker), and your kids will love scooping and rolling their own wraps.
 The simple, sweet Asian flavors in this meal will give your children an idea of beloved Eastern food.

 Speaking of those sweet Asian flavors, this delicious chicken is sure to become a family favorite.

-Nothing’s more kid-friendly than food stuffed into a pita pocket.
 Falafel offers new flavors in a way that’s not overwhelming.
-Try these in a pita with cucumbers, tomatoes, and a bit of hummus.
+Try these in a butter lettuce or pita with cucumbers, tomatoes, and a bit of hummus.
 And, if you’re like me and don’t particularly want to make falafel at home, check out Trader Joe’s new Falafel Mix — it’s super tasty and the falafel can be baked or fried depending on your family’s preference.